kanidm/kanidm/designs/architecture.md

 It is at this point, we assert access controls over the candidate set and the changes you wish to make.
 If you are not within rights to perform these operations the event returns an error.

-4. The entries are now sent to the pre-operation plugins for the relevant operation type.
+(4) The entries are now sent to the pre-operation plugins for the relevant operation type.
 This allows transformation of the candidate entries beyond the scope of your access controls, and to maintain some elements of data consistency.
 For example one plugin prevents creation of system protected types where another ensures that uuid exists on every entry.

-5. These transformed entries are now returned to the query server.
+(5) These transformed entries are now returned to the query server.

-6. The backend is sent the list of entries for writing.
-Indexers are generated (7.) as required based on the new or modified entries, and the entries themself are written (8.) into the core db tables.
-This operation returns a result (9.) to the backend, which is then filtered up to the query server (10.)
+(6) The backend is sent the list of entries for writing.
+Indexes are generated (7) as required based on the new or modified entries, and the entries themself are written (8) into the core db tables.
+This operation returns a result (9) to the backend, which is then filtered up to the query server (10)

-11. Provided all operations to this point have been successful, we now apply post write plugins which may enforce or generate different properties in the transaction.
+(11) Provided all operations to this point have been successful, we now apply post write plugins which may enforce or generate different properties in the transaction.
 This is similar to the pre plugins, but allows different operations.
 For example, a post plugin ensurs uuid reference types are consistent and valid across the set of changes in the database.
 The most critical is memberof,